Nether403/StackStudio-Platform/README.md

 > Turn any idea into a battle-tested tech stack and crystal-clear build roadmap—before your coffee cools.

+**🔥 Now with user authentication, project persistence, and GitHub OAuth!**

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+
 - Firebase account
+- GitHub account (for OAuth)
 - Git

 ### Installation